 My friend Angela Roberts has an amazing food blog called Spinach Tiger.
 You have to go check it out because it has so many awesome recipes with beautiful photos that will make you drool.
 She has a knack for taking recipes that can be intimidating and making them very doable.
 I am so excited because she agreed to create recipe to share with just my lucky readers.
 Yay!
 I love her food and I am sure you will too.
 Today, she is going to share some fabulous tips with us on how to freeze soup and her very own recipe for Bean Soup with Ham Bone.
-Can you freeze ham and bean soup?
-Yes, just follow these simple steps on how to freeze soup and you will have some on hand for any occasion.
+Can you freeze bean soup?
+Yes, just follow these simple steps on how to freeze bean soup and you will have some on hand for any occasion.

 How to Freeze Bean Soup And Angela Robert’s Bean Soup With Ham Bone Recipe